-COVID testing FAQ: When to test, what kind of test to use and what your results mean
+COVID testing FAQ: when to test, what kind of test to use and what your results mean

 What's the difference between antigen and PCR tests?

-The PCR test is much more accurate at identifying an infection because it can amplify traces of the virus – in other words, even if you have a small amount of virus, it can detect it.
-So it can tell if you're infected even a day or so after you develop what appear to be COVID symptoms or a few days after exposure to someone with COVID.
+The PCR test is much more accurate at identifying an infection because it can amplify traces of the virus — in other words, even if you have a small amount of virus, it can detect it.
+So it can tell whether you're infected even a day or so after you develop what appear to be COVID-19 symptoms or a few days after exposure to someone with COVID-19.

-So you might test negative on a home test even if you are infected – for example, at the beginning or the end of your illness when you don't have a lot of virus.
+So you might test negative on a home test even if you are infected — at the beginning or the end of your illness, for example, when you don't have a lot of virus.

 So which test should I go for?